WordPress for Enterprise: Why Your Enterprise Business Should Use WordPress

 I won’t be surprised to see the percentage of users on WordPress continue to grow, and the percentage of enterprise-level clients to grow by leaps within a few short years.

 Even if you’re not going down the agency route, it’s never been easier to find expert freelance WordPress developers.
-The last five years has also seen the emergence of a new breed of on-demand solution providers specializing in support and maintenance services such as WP Site Care and WP Curve.
+The last five years has also seen the emergence of a new breed of on-demand solution providers specializing in support and maintenance services such as WP Site Care and WP Buffs.

 More and More WordPress Enterprise Clients